Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states the tool selects a Microsoft account as the default, with specific verb and resource.
-It distinguishes from sibling 'list-accounts' by mentioning discovery.
+Description clearly states 'Select a Microsoft account as the default' with a specific verb and resource.
+It distinguishes from 'list-accounts' by mentioning discovery, but does not differentiate from other account-related tools like login, logout, or remove-account.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.